JonathonLuiten/Dynamic3DGaussians/README.md

 Please let me know if there is anyway you think the code could be cleaner.

-## Previous bugs
+## Camera Coordinate System
-Before a recent [commit](https://github.com/JonathonLuiten/Dynamic3DGaussians/commit/a246ec6065a86b8c3f1c83f38c66df8954ffc4bf) there was a bug in this code.
-This has now been fixed and the code now seems like it is working bug free.
-On Oct 17 I also updated the pretrained model link to the most recent working code version.
-Please make sure to pull code to latest version AND redownload the pretrained models.
+This code uses uses the OpenCV camera co-ordinate system (same as COLMAP).
+This is different to the blender / standard NeRF camera coordinate system.
+The conversion code between the two can be found [here](https://github.com/NVlabs/instant-ngp/blob/9f6ab886306ce1f9b359d3856e8a1907ce8b8c8b/scripts/colmap2nerf.py#L350)

 ## Differences to paper
 This codebase contains some significant changes from the results presented in the currently public version of the paper.
 Both this codebase and the corresponding [paper](https://arxiv.org/pdf/2308.09713.pdf) are work-in-progress and likely to change in the near future.
-Until I find time to update the paper (ETA Dec 15th) the code here is the more up-to-date public facing version of these two.
+Until I find time to update the paper (ETA Feb 4th) the code here is the more up-to-date public facing version of these two.

 Differences:
  - In the paper we 'hard fixed' the colour to be perfectly consistent over time for each Gaussian by simply not updating it after the first timestep.